 I am a bodyworker.
 I completed my professional massage certification from Port Townsend School of Massage in 2007.
 My bodywork is intuitive and incorporates Swedish and Deep Tissue massage techniques along with Acupressure and assisted stretching.
 My massage practice is guided by my deep roots in sports and yoga.
-My practice has evolved over time to include prenatal, postpartum and infant massage.
+My practice has evolved over time to include prenatal and postpartum massage.
 I studied Ayurvedic maternal and newborn wellness care at Sacred Window school in Albuquerque, New Mexico, and am thrilled to be incorporating the ancient wisdom of Ayurveda into my bodywork.

 Extras … I hold a bachelors degree in Women’s Studies and Creative Writing from The Evergreen State College.
 I left a little piece of my heart in the Pacific Northwest, having moved to the Bay Area after living there for 6 years.
-Aside from midwifery, I also have a passionate interest for cooking and baking.
+I also have a passionate interest for cooking and baking.
 I moved to the bay area in 2008, but have loved it since my first visit to San Francisco at age 10.
 I currently reside with my family in El Cerrito, CA.